Originally published: 8/17/ 2012 Updated: 10/17/2020

 Every new day on planet earth offers a full plate of problems, whether financial, economic or social.
 Let’s look at some characteristics of a problem.
 (I expect that others may wade in with a different opinion about what constitutes a problem, but I’m going to put my own interpretation out there.)
 Based on Engineering and Medical theorists as well as my own theory:

--Problems are problems TO YOU only when you are aware of them and when you decide to recognize them as problems.
+-Problems are problems for YOU only when you are aware of them and when you decide to recognize them as problems.

 – Problems are problems because they have no easy answers – if they did, they would be already solved.